jomachase/first_project/README.md

 - Since the 1990s, East African countries have taken the lead.

 ### **4. Female participation (Joma)**
-- Female participation has increased explosively since 1974.
-There has been a 40% increase in
+- Female participation has increased explosively since 1974 (5.0%).
+There has been a average 40% increase in female participation.In 2024: there is a 45% increase.
-- Distribution of finishing times for female runners is approaching that of male runners, especially in recent years.
+- Time gap between finishing times for female runners and male runners is steadily decreasing.
+In 1974, the time gap was at 61.3 min.
+As of 20204,  it is now at a 30.4 min difference.
+At this current rate, times will be equal in 49 years

 ---